gruntwork-io/docs/_docs-sources/pipelines/security/machine-users.md

    ![INFRA_ROOT_WRITE_TOKEN PAT Configuration](/img/pipelines/security/INFRA_ROOT_WRITE_TOKEN.png)

 2. `ORG_REPO_ADMIN_TOKEN`.
-This token will be used to initially bootstrap repositories vended as part of DevOps Foundations (If you are a Teams customer, you can delete it after DevOps Foundations setup).
+This token will be used to initially bootstrap repositories vended as part of DevOps Foundations.

    In addition, for Enterprise customers, it is used to create new `infra-live-<TEAM-NAME>` repositories in your GitHub Organization when vending delegated AWS accounts.

+   If you are a Teams customer, you can delete it after DevOps Foundations setup.

    This token **must** have the following permissions to **all** repositories the `ci-user` has access to: